-In 2015, he told the Royal Commission a few boys had told him they’d been sexually abused by other inmates, but there was no formal complaint handling procedure – so virtually did nothing to stop it.
+In 2015, he told the Royal Commission a few boys had told him other inmates had sexually abused them, but there was no formal complaint-handling procedure – so he virtually did nothing to stop it.

 “I would attempt to get the boy to talk or say to the chief or senior officer I think XX is troubled… keep an eye on it,” David said.